 You can also request this on the webpages of the main companies (their websites are only available in Chinese).
 Below are the links: China Unicom, China Telecom, China Mobile.

 How much it costs?

-China Unicom 2Mb 1 year 1700 Yuan.
+China Unicom 200Mbps 1 year: 1,480 Yuan.

-GeHua 4Mb 1 year 1200 Yuan.
+GeHua 110Mbps 1 year: 980 Yuan.

 China Unicom – and probably also the other companies – offer a pre-paid USB-SIM modem service so you can get internet wherever you are.
 Even if the price per MB is quite reasonable, it’s quite slow.

-If you live in a campus, the university will provide its own network, which will be much cheaper than the “free” market offers.
+If you live on campus, the university will provide its own network, which will be much cheaper than the “free” market offers.
 Normally works find except during the night when it becomes terribly slow.
 The reason is that during the night most of the students come back to the dorms and collapse the line by watching TV shows or playing video games.

-Do they provide a router with wi-fi?
+Do they provide a router with WiFi?

-- When you open an internet line in China they will no close it until you say so.
+- When you open an internet line in China they will not close it until you say so.
 It doesn’t matter if you get a contract for one year, or you don’t pay.
-They are going to count the months you owe them and next time you want internet you must pay it (of course with the appropriate fine for delay).
+They are going to count the months you owe them and next time you want internet you must pay it (of course with the appropriate fine for the delay).

 - Even if we are talking about huge companies present all over the country, their offices work nearly independently.
-For some procedures like closing a line or change the name on the contract, you have to go to the office in charge of your area.
+For some procedures like closing a line or changing the name on the contract, you have to go to the office in charge of your area.
 Thus make sure to know where your office is.

-Internet in your smart phone
+Internet in your cellphone